Josh Donaldson Player Props: Yankees vs. Cubs

 Josh Donaldson At The Plate

-- Donaldson is batting .144 with a double, nine home runs and nine walks.
+- Donaldson is hitting .140 with a double, nine home runs and nine walks.

-- In 34.5% of his 29 games this season, Donaldson has picked up at least one hit.
-He's also had three multi-hit games.

-- He has hit a long ball in eight games this season (27.6%), leaving the park in 8.9% of his chances at the plate.

-- He has scored at least one run 11 times this season (37.9%), including one multi-run game.
+- He has scored at least one run 11 times this year (36.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.